 GenieApp The last minute staffing market is a well-serviced one, with another solution from Genie, who offer a free 14 day trial.

-Syft We did say this is the ultimate guide!
+Indeed Flex (prev Syft) We did say this is the ultimate guide!
 With all these options to choose from you’ll never be short-staffed again.
-Syft come highly recommended and their app is really easy to use.
+Indeed Flex comes highly recommended and their app is really easy to use.

 Rotas and scheduling